-- If there are reports of symptoms or dead birds that trigger the threshold for further investigation the Veterinary Service may give notice to an occupier of a premises that this is a suspected case.
-The FIG Veterinary Service may swab and screen birds without declaring a suspect case. - The Director of Natural Resources may, after having consulted with the Senior Veterinary officer declare a suspect premises, including the suspected premises and other premises (including any public place) as Temporary Control Zone (TCZ) (this will be an area of 1-3km). - There will be certain restrictions or requirements placed on this area (such as those relating to reduced and recorded movement of people, mandatory biosecurity requirements, no unauthorised moment of poultry or poultry products and poultry must be protected from wild birds.
-FIGAS and ferry services may be suspended for some days.) - These restrictions will be in place while swabs are taken from affected birds or animals.
-If the swabs return a negative result the site will be reopened as quickly as possible and restrictions lifted through written notice.
+- If there are reports of symptoms or dead birds or animals that trigger the threshold for further investigation the Veterinary Service may give notice that there is a suspected case at that premises or place.
+The FIG Veterinary Service may swab and screen birds or animals without declaring a suspect case. - If they suspect disease is present, a Veterinary Officer may declare a suspect place.
+Following this, after having consulted with the Senior Veterinary officer, the Director of Natural Resources might declare an area, including the suspected place, as a Temporary Control Zone (TCZ) (this will usually be an area of 1-3km around the suspect place).
+This is to protect human health and prevent the human spread of the disease if indeed it is present. - There may be certain restrictions or requirements placed on the suspect areas and TCZ if they are declared (reduced and recorded movement of people, equipment and vehicles, mandatory biosecurity requirements, no unauthorised movement of some animals and animal products and contacts between some domestic and wild animals must be limited to limit risks of transmission.
+FIGAS and ferry services may be suspended for some days. - These restrictions will be in place while swabs are taken from affected birds or animals.
+If the swabs return a negative result for avian influenza the site will be reopened as quickly as possible and restrictions lifted through a written notice.